 Making the application

 - Ensure prior to applying that you have all the information and documents you will require in support of your case, both subjective (your personal experience) and objective (published information about treatment of lesbian & gay people in your country).
+But do not delay making your claim when you decide to apply.
+You should do so at the earliest opportunity.
 The main categories of evidence are:

 - personal witness statement describing (i) your experience of coming to terms with who you are as a person who is LGBT or I; (ii) any experiences in your country of origin (if you have had such experiences); (iii) if relevant, any explanation about why you have not applied for asylum earlier.